 The same actual SAP system can be defined as more than one ActiveControl target system.
 This can allow different processes to be controlled for the same systems.
-For example, if the same SAP systems are used for BAU and project changes it's a good idea to have a separate transport path for each which then uses a different set of target systems.
-This enables greater control and different approvers to be setup for each process.

 Target Sequencing: By default, targets appear in the order that they were defined.
 This order can be easily changed by dragging the targets into the desired order in the main configuration window.